 The contract is to the FR as the curriculum guides are to the classroom teacher.
 A contract book is provided to every member.
 Read it and be knowledgable about its contents.
 FRs should keep any extra copies they might have for new teachers and also for reference purposes.
-The contrct can be found on the CEA website and the CEAmobile app.
+The contract can be found on the CEA website.